Logistic map: After May's research

-May also drew attention to the paper by using the term "chaos", which was used by Tien-Yen Li and James York in their paper "Period three implies chaos".
-Although some disagree, Li and York's paper is considered the first to use the word "chaos" as a mathematical term, and is credited with coining the term "chaos" to refer to deterministic, chaotic behavior.
-Li and York completed the paper in 1973, but when they submitted it to The American Mathematical Monthly, they were told that it was too technical and that it should be significantly rewritten to make it easier to understand, and it was rejected.
+May also drew attention to the paper by using the term "chaos", which was used by Tien-Yien Li and James A. Yorke in their paper "Period three implies chaos".
+Although some disagree, Li and Yorke's paper is considered the first to use the word "chaos" as a mathematical term, and is credited with coining the term "chaos" to refer to deterministic, chaotic behavior.
+Li and Yorke completed the paper in 1973, but when they submitted it to The American Mathematical Monthly, they were told that it was too technical and that it should be significantly rewritten to make it easier to understand, and it was rejected.
 The paper was then left unrevised.
-However, the following year, in 1974, May came to give a special guest lecture at the University of Maryland where Lee and York were working, and talked about the logistic map.
-At the time, May did not yet understand what was happening in the chaotic domain of the logistic map, but Lee and York were also unaware of the period-doubling cascade of the logistic map.
-Excited by May's talk, Lee and York caught up with May after the lecture and told him about their results, which surprised May.
-Lee and York quickly rewrote the rejected paper, and the resubmitted paper was published in 1975.
+However, the following year, in 1974, May came to give a special guest lecture at the University of Maryland where Li and Yorke were working, and talked about the logistic map.
+At the time, May did not yet understand what was happening in the chaotic domain of the logistic map, but Li and Yorke were also unaware of the period-doubling cascade of the logistic map.
+Excited by May's talk, Li and Yorke caught up with May after the lecture and told him about their results, which surprised May.
+Li and Yorke quickly rewrote the rejected paper, and the resubmitted paper was published in 1975.